ToF-/Domain/README.md

 ```
 *is* an example of a total function.
 It will not interrupt the program, for all possible values of type `a` and `b`.

-☞ *(`head` is used inside the function `summary` in the expression `transactionCategory . head`.
+☞ *`head` is used inside the function `summary` in the expression `transactionCategory . head`.
 Does it constitute a risk of halting the program in case we apply it on an empty list?
-Why?)*
+Why?*
 ### A data type to represent failure
 If a function is not total, one safe way to use it is to combine it with a data type that can represent failure.
-The `Either` type constructor is just designed for such representations, and we will use it.
+The `Either` type constructor is designed just for such representations, and we will use it.
 To make things a bit clearer, let's first define a type synonym for the `String` used as messages.
 ```haskell
 type Message = String
 ```